 Rent an instrument from Long and McQuade ( or borrow from a friend).
 Both Daniel Koulack and Eli Bender are amazing teachers and will get you going in no time!

 Week ONE and TWO Piano: This is a great chance to really dig into piano by ear/ accompaniment/ chording.
-Our province really needs more accompanists – so dig in and twinkle away!
+Our province really needs more accompanists – so dig in and twinkle away.
+Back by popular demand, Emilyn Stamm will be in residence WITH the new baby and partner.
+How fun will that be!